TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 1, 2016

+### What did you learn yesterday?

+So, apparently I missed a day (of blogging, not work).
+So to recap what I did over the past few days.
+[I learned some things from the Gilded Rose kata]({ % post_url 2016-02-01-lessons-learned-gilded-rose % }).
+I got some practice in Gem modification and working with legacy code.
+Finally, I learned that if there's a good gem for a common task, you should use it.
+Don't just throw every gem you come across into your project, of course, but they can save you a ton of time and effort.

+### What are you going to do today?

+I'm going to continue working on the Rails Bookstore.
+Books, users, admins, sort, search, and pagination are all in place.
+I'll work on creating new users while logged in with Devise so admins can create more admins.
+Also, I need to get the email confirmation functionality up and running.
+Beyond that, I need to move towards implementing a cart and payment processing.

+### What do you expect to learn?

+I expect to learn some more things about Devise.
+It's gotten much easier to setup now that I've used it some.
+I can have an authentication system up and running in a couple minutes now instead of half an hour (or all day, like the first time with Devise).
+Most of my time will likely be spent on that and finishing the bowling scorer kata today.

 ## January 27, 2016